blueman-project/blueman/README.md

 ## License

-Except for most icons that are under a GPLv2 license and require GPLv2 for redistribution, all parts of the software are licensed under GPLv3 (or GPLv2) and allow redistribution under any later version.
+All parts of the software are licensed under GPLv3 (or GPLv2) and allow redistribution under any later version.